Whether you’re a brand new business owner or have a few years under your belt, you may be thinking about hiring a business coach.

 Coaching is worth it if you’re ready to learn, AND you hire someone that’s a personality match, a fit for where you are now and a natural guide for where you want to go.

-I’ve been coaching and consulting with business owners for over 15 years, and I’m constantly asked how to determine if hiring a business coach is worth the investment.
+I’ve been coaching and consulting with business owners for over 15 years, and I’m always being asked how to determine if hiring a business coach is worth the investment.
 Investment is an important term here…coaching is an investment of both money and time!

 As business owners, we don’t have pantries overflowing with either, and we’re always mindful of how we spend it.
 I totally get that and respect it, so I want to share the three KEY questions you should ask yourself before you even schedule that free consultation call.